hashicorp/terraform-provider-aws/website/docs/r/iot_domain_configuration.html.markdown

 ## Argument Reference

-* `authorizer_config` = (Optional) an object that specifies the authorization service for a domain.
+* `authorizer_config` - (Optional) an object that specifies the authorization service for a domain.
 See Below.
-* `domain_name` = (Required) Fully-qualified domain name.
+* `domain_name` - (Required) Fully-qualified domain name.
-* `name` = (Required) The name of the domain configuration.
+* `name` - (Required) The name of the domain configuration.
 This value must be unique to a region.
-* `server_certificate_arns` = (Optional) The ARNs of the certificates that IoT passes to the device during the TLS handshake.
+* `server_certificate_arns` - (Optional) The ARNs of the certificates that IoT passes to the device during the TLS handshake.
 Currently you can specify only one certificate ARN.
 This value is not required for Amazon Web Services-managed domains.
 When using a custom `domain_name`, the cert must include it.
-* `service_type` = (Optional) The type of service delivered by the endpoint.
-Note: Amazon Web Services IoT Core currently supports only the DATA service type.
+* `service_type` - (Optional) The type of service delivered by the endpoint.
+Note: Amazon Web Services IoT Core currently supports only the `DATA` service type.
 * `tags` - (Optional) Map of tags to assign to this resource.
 If configured with a provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
-* `validation_certificate_arn` = (Optional) The certificate used to validate the server certificate and prove domain name ownership.
+* `validation_certificate_arn` - (Optional) The certificate used to validate the server certificate and prove domain name ownership.
 This certificate must be signed by a public certificate authority.
 This value is not required for Amazon Web Services-managed domains.

 ### authorizer_config

-* `allow_authorizer_override` = (Optional) A Boolean that specifies whether the domain configuration's authorization service can be overridden.
+* `allow_authorizer_override` - (Optional) A Boolean that specifies whether the domain configuration's authorization service can be overridden.
-* `default_authorizer_name` = (Optional) The name of the authorization service for a domain configuration.
+* `default_authorizer_name` - (Optional) The name of the authorization service for a domain configuration.

-## Attributes Reference
+## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+This resource exports the following attributes in addition to the arguments above:

-* `arn` - The ARN of the domain configuration..
+* `arn` - The ARN of the domain configuration.
 * `id` - The name of the created domain configuration.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block).